 My interest progressed further and soon I learned which range I enjoy shooting in.
 Actually, when I get a camera in my hands and I have a story in front of me I go nuts.
 I get into some weird trance where the only thing that exists is photographing and my mind starts to jump into hyperdrive.
 To me, it’s like meditating on steroids.
 After a session I’m extremely excited, can’t wait to go to download the pictures into my computer and I’m also exhausted.
 I get completely drained in a few hours, since they are intense hours.

 I do not care for the technology.
 I do not care for “tack sharp” images.
 I want feeling.
 I want to connect with the person I photograph, or to feel small in the beauty of an immense landscape.
 I want to think and create new.
 I want to hear that shutter as it fiercely opens and closes, capturing just a mere millisecond of life in one frame.
 There is something special for me to see something beautiful and show it to others how I see it, or to capture a story in the blink of an eye and make it history.

-So I’m not like many other photographers.
+So I’m not like many other photographers or designers.
 I won’t tell you which lens to buy, nor how you should construct the image.
-If you ask me the best advice on taking a great portrait I’d say it’s in connecting with the person.
+If you ask me the best advice on taking a great portrait I’d say it’s in connecting with the subject.
 All forms of photography is about, in some way, to connect with the subject.
-It’s a relationship that shines through and transfers to the photos.
+It’s a relationship that shines through and transfers to the images.
 It’s about loving what you do – and I do.

 When you look at my pictures, I hope you can tell.